ianuragmuley/Bash-Scripts/RMQ_Stats_Check/README.md

 <h1>Check RMQ Statistics</h1>

-<b>This script is used to pull RMQ stats for SSL/Non-SSL RMQ clusters.</b>
+<b>This script is used to pull RMQ statistics for SSL/Non-SSL RMQ clusters.</b>

 <p>You can Get below list of parameters for queues: </p>
 <li>CONSUMER_COUNT  -  This will give you total number of consumers for queue </li>